 The difficulty in choosing plants for your garden is cutting down the list of plants you love to the list of plants you will use.
-This is even harder with a small garden.
-Try to avoid this challenge by creating a framework for plant selection, before you begin your list, and follow it as you chop it down.
+This is even harder for a small garden.
+Avoid some of the hand-wringing by creating a framework for plant selection before you begin your list, and follow it as you chop it down.

-- Pre-existing Plants: With the exception of trees, it is usually easier to remove pre-existing plants than to design around them.
-You can save the plants to incorporate into your design, move them to another area or give them to a grateful gardening friend.
+Except for trees, it is usually easier to remove existing plants than to design around them.
+You can save the plants to incorporate into your design, move them to another area, or give them to a grateful gardening friend.

-However, there will be times when your primary interest is in complementing an existing planting, whether a favorite tree, a hedge or a row of peonies.
-If that is the case, you are going to have to be very strict with yourself as far as what new plants you buy.
+However, there may be times when your primary interest is in complementing an existing planting, whether a favorite tree, a hedge, or a row of peonies.
+If that is the case, you are going to have to be strict with yourself as far as what new plants you buy.
 Consider the following:

 - What types of plants will survive under the tree's shade and over its roots?

-- Will you need to remove part of the hedge, to make room for the garden space?
+- Will you need to remove part of the existing hedge or other perennials to make room for the garden?

-- The Basics: USDA Hardiness Zones and Sun Exposure: You've gone through all the effort of a site analysis for a reason.
-To know what plants will thrive in your garden.
-So now it's time to pull out that list of site conditions and see what plants suit your site.
-You'll have to be tough with yourself now or you'll be making work and regrets for yourself later.
-You can change your mind about color or style, but a perennial plant that isn't hardy in your Zone 4 garden is going to be an annual.
-And plants that are suffering from too little or too much sun are going to attract all kinds of problems.
+You can change your mind about color or style, but knowing your USDA hardiness zone and what will or won't grow well there is helpful when weeding contenders out from your list.
+You'll have to be tough with yourself now, or you'll be making work and regrets for yourself later.
+A perennial plant that isn't hardy in a zone 4 garden is going to be an annual.
+And plants that suffer from too little or too much sun where planted are going to attract all kinds of problems.

-7. Garden Size: Obviously the smaller the garden space, the less plants you can have in it.
+Garden size: Obviously the smaller the garden space, the fewer plants you can have in it.
 This is especially true if you choose to use a large, focal point plant.
-A small space will look cluttered fast if there is too much diversity.
+A small space looks cluttered fast if there is too much diversity.
 Just think of how your home feels when toys and clothes are strewn all over the place.

 If you have the patience to allow your garden to fill in slowly, you can leave room for the plants to grow into their new home and fill in temporarily with annuals.

-There really is no "final" choice when it comes to plants—because gardens are never finished, but try to be as realistic as you can.
-Sketching it out on graph paper first, can help you to visualize how your garden will look.
-This may be the best route to go, but many gardens would never get planted if we waited until we felt things were perfect and it can be hard for a new gardener to equate what's on paper with reality.
+There really is no "final" choice when it comes to plants—because gardens are never finished—so plan as realistically as you can.
+Sketching the area out on graph paper first can help you to visualize how your garden will look.
+This may be the best route, but many gardens would never get planted if they waited until they felt things were perfect.
+It can also be hard for a new gardener to equate what's on paper with reality.
 Sometimes you just have to get started.
 You'll learn as you go.

-Just make sure that most of your plant choices fit the criteria you've outlined and the growing conditions you have to offer.
-Try not to squeeze in too many different plants and you're small space garden should look and grow just fine.
+The bottom line: Just check that most of your plant choices fit the criteria you've outlined and the growing conditions you have to offer.
+Don't squeeze in too many different plants, and your small space garden should look and grow just fine.